corsairmarks/planetary_modifier_enhancements/mod/README.md

 * 3.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Integrate minor enhancement to the Carbon World spawn chances
     * Use memory optimization feature for effects and triggers
+* 3.1.0 Use triggers for `habitable_planet` and `uninhabitable_regular_planet` instead of copy/pasted, inconsistent lists of planet classes - should also lead to wider compatibility with mods that replace these triggers to support additional planet classes

 ## Source Code